Hemant-singh-mehra/Data-Analyst-Portfolio/README.md

 # Data-Analyst-Portfolio
-A collection of SQL queries, Power BI dashboards, and Excel VBA automation tools showcasing data analysis skills — including JOINs, CTEs, Window Functions, Subqueries, interactive business dashboards, and automated data processing built using retail and employee datasets.
+A collection of SQL queries built using retail and employee datasets, Power BI dashboard created from the Netflix dataset, Excel dashboard built using HR data, and Excel VBA automation tools using Data Splitter and Data Compiler.

 ---

 ## 🗃️ SQL Projects

-### 1. Retail Sales & Order Analysis (`retail_queries.sql`)
+### 1. Retail Sales & Order Analysis (retail_queries.sql)
 **Objective:** Analyzed sales, profit, and delivery performance using retail order data.

 **Key Tasks & Queries:**